 Are archetypal symbols spontaneous manifestations of the unconscious?
 Is it difficult to find them?
 How is it possible to discriminate or separate these symbols from those others which may have a merely personal dimension?
 The problem becomes complicated by Jung’s pessimistic observation and repeated opinion, that “Medical investigation discovers an unconscious that is in full revolt against the conscious values, and that therefore cannot possibly be assimilated to consciousness. “

 Eliade takes the warning seriously and reacts with ideas of his own:

 This serious warning is shared by other psychologists of the first rank.
-Joseph Carnpbell, for example, in his well known book, The Hero with a Thousand Faces, explains how the timeless universe of symbols has collapsed, and how the human heritage of ritual, morality, and art is in full decay.
+Joseph Campbell, for example, in his well-known book, The Hero with a Thousand Faces, explains how the timeless universe of symbols has collapsed, and how the human heritage of ritual, morality, and art is in full decay.
 “The Gods are dead, and the lines of communication between the conscious and the unconscious zones of the human psyche have been cut, and we have been split in two.”

 The problem cannot be resolved by depth-psychology alone, for the symbolisms which decipher the latter are for the most part made up of scattered fragments and of the manifestations of a psyche in crisis, if not in a state of pathological regression.
 To grasp the authentic structures, and functions of symbols, one must turn to the inexhaustible indices of the history of religions; and yet even there one must know how to choose

 To ask a question or request a topic for a future episode, contact us here.

 Also, be sure to claim your free lifetime membership to Shaman’s Way.
 You’ll receive advanced notice on new offerings and great discounts on classes plus free access to our very popular drumming tracks found in the shamanic library!